wanrongyang/Theory_of_computation/README.md

 # 🤖 Mastering the Theory of Computation

-Welcome to the **COMP218 Weekly Summary Sheets** repository, your ultimate guide to surviving and thriving in the wonderful (and occasionally mind-bending) world of **Introduction to the Theory of Computation**!
+Welcome to the **COMP218 Weekly Summary Sheets** repository! 🎉 This is your **one-stop resource** for mastering the intricacies of the **Introduction to the Theory of Computation** at **the University of Liverpool**.

+These summaries are carefully crafted to follow the **official course structure** of **COMP218**, week by week, so you’ll always know what’s important at each stage of the semester.
+From **automata theory** to **Turing machines** and beyond, I’ve got you covered!
+The aim here is to **simplify complex concepts** and give you the key takeaways you’ll need to ace the course and exams. 💡

+If you find these summaries helpful, don’t forget to give the repository a ⭐️ to show your support — every little bit of encouragement helps!

 ### 📚 What's Inside?